-Arthroscopic Meniscus Repair: A minimally invasive method to repair torn knee cartilage
+Arthroscopic Meniscus Repair: Minimally invasive surgery to repair torn knee cartilage

 Arthroscopic meniscus repair is an outpatient surgical procedure to repair torn knee cartilage.
 The torn meniscus is repaired by a variety of minimally invasive techniques and requires postoperative protection to allow healing.
 Physical therapy is useful to regain full function of the knee, which occurs on average 4-5 months after surgery.

 Symptoms of Torn Meniscus

 Torn knee cartilage generally produces pain in the region of the tear and swelling in the knee joint.
 These symptoms are made worse with pivoting motions, squatting, and vigorous activities.
 Torn meniscus fragments can get caught in the knee joint and cause catching sensations.
 If a large enough fragment becomes lodged between the bearing surfaces, the knee may ‘lock’ and become unable to be fully bent or extended.